 This Agreement is personal to you and you cannot assign or sublease this Agreement.
 We may assign this Agreement, in which case Strigo’s rights and obligations under this Agreement shall be assumed by the assignee.

-31. What happens if the Agreement or parts of the Agreement become unenforceable or do not apply?
+31. What happens if some or all of the Agreement becomes unenforceable or does not apply?